-I read on Facebook the other day of a youth pastor sharing why he did not like their camp speaker this year.
-This YP had a good case as they described the speaker as unengaged, boring, and disconnected from the kids.
+I read on Facebook the other day of a youth pastor sharing why he didn’t like their camp speaker this year.
+This YP had a good case as he described the speaker as unengaged, boring, and disconnected from the kids.
 It broke my heart.
 I’m sure these kids still have a good time at camp but how much better could it have been if the camp speaker had been on point?
 Now, the camp speaker’s name was not mentioned and I am not here to judge him but I have been speaking at the same camp for the past 15 years and, to be honest you don’t get to do that if you suck.

 Now, that being said, I do not claim to be the best camp speaker in the world, I’m just a guy whose made a ton of mistakes that I’ve learned from.
 Like most speakers I have my niche and I may do better at some camps than others but these are principles I think work at any camp or retreat.

-Thous Shalt Eat and Play With The Campers
+Eat and Play With The Campers

 Hanging with campers is essential.
 If you don’t know your audience the Holy Spirit can’t knit your hearts together or form a bond of trust.
 I try to get out and play paintball with the kids at the camp I speak at if not I at least walk around the camp visiting with kids at the various activities.

-Thous Shalt Stay Within The Allotted Speaker Time
+Stay Within The Allotted Time

 After 13 years I am given a lot of latitude concerning time.
 For camp I usually speak anywhere from 30-40 minutes plus altar time.
 After speaking all these years I know when I need to cut it short or take the time to flesh something out.
 I don’t abuse my time because I have a limited time before campers check out on me.

-Thou Shalt Make Thy Messages Visual and Relevant
+Make The Messages Visual and Relevant

 You don’t have to play the newest Nicki Minaj song or make Walking Dead references to be relevant.
 When I say relevant I am talking about not only being relevant to the teens but to the camps theme and culture.
 Some speakers will try to play the “God told me to preach this” card but the fruit of the message will bear that out.
 I try to use content from multiple sources knowing hat kids are not all locked into one thing.
 In the past I have used stories from ESPN’s 30 for 30, news stories that a kid would find interesting like the time Paris Hilton went to jail.
 I happen to be preaching about Jonah getting locked up and that story worked well that week.
 How far will I go to be visual?
 I think these videos will tell you